chrishaub/pandas-challenge/README.md

 ### Most Popular Items

-* Identify the 5 most popular items by purchase count, then list (in a table):
+* Identified the 5 most popular items by purchase count, then listed (in a table):
   * Item ID
   * Item Name
   * Purchase Count